Emanuel Goldenweiser

 In 1916 he married for a second time, his first marriage, to the sister of the wife of his older brother, Shura, having ended in divorce in 1912.
 Pearl (Ann) Allen of Luray, Virginia, and Emanuel had two children, Margaret in 1917, and Alexander (Lex) in 1922.

-Dr. Goldenweiser’s first position after receiving his doctorate was as a researcher for the U.S. Immigration Commission.
+Goldenweiser's first position after receiving his doctorate was as a researcher for the U.S. Immigration Commission.
 In 1910 he was hired as a special agent for the U.S. Census Bureau, and in 1914 he went to the office of farm management in the Department of Agriculture.
 In 1919, Goldenweiser was hired by the Federal Reserve Bank as an associate statistician.
 The newly established central bank had only opened for business in mid-November 1914.
 The Federal Reserve was to be his employer for the rest of his long career.
 He was appointed assistant director of research and statistics in 1925 and director in 1926.
 In 1945 he was appointed economic advisor to the Board of Governors from which position he retired in 1946.
 In his nearly twenty years as the director of research and statistics he had a major influence on the development of U.S. monetary and banking policies, often advising the administration, congress, and the banking community.
 His special expertise lay in the study of bank reserves and international flows of currency and gold.
-(Hence, along with his last name, the nickname of “Goldie” by which he was widely known.)
+(Hence, along with his last name, the nickname of "Goldie" by which he was widely known.)
 From 1936 to 1945 he served as economic advisor to the Federal Open Market Committee.
 He created numerous series of economic statistics and developed new techniques to describe and manage the economy.
-The Glass-Steagall bill was passed in 1935, based on testimony provided by Marriner Eccles, governor of the Federal Reserve Board, and Goldenweiser, “his able director of research….with 15 years of experience with Federal Reserve facts, figures, problems, policies and action during good times and bad,” as noted in an August 20, 1935 article by Warren Persons.
+The Glass-Steagall bill was passed in 1935, based on testimony provided by Marriner Eccles, governor of the Federal Reserve Board, and Goldenweiser, "his able director of research....with 15 years of experience with Federal Reserve facts, figures, problems, policies and action during good times and bad," as noted in an August 20, 1935 article by Warren Persons.
 The good and bad times Dr. Persons refer to include the financial aftermath of WWI, the Great Depression, and the unusual capital flows into the U.S. preceding the entry of the U.S. into WWII.
 Following the war, Goldenweiser continued to have a prominent voice in on-going concerns regarding the great accumulation of gold in the U.S. before and during the war, dealing with inflation as a potential result of the gold accumulation, and the general stabilization of trade and money flows in the aftermath of the war.